Login

 Exceptionally well

-What did your students find in your community that they hadn’t noticed before and what sparked that discovery? more fruit trees
+What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
+Lack of home vegie gardens in individual family homes - our walk around and inclass/across class discussions

-Has this kit prompted any new food related initiatives within your school? not yet
+Has this kit prompted any new food related initiatives within your school? looking at a within school enterprise unit over the next two terms, students are keen to grow seedlings for sale

 Helpful Report

 What are three words that describe the activities in this kit?
-Interesting, informative, fun
+Relevant, hands on, engaging

 How effective was the resource in fostering critical thinking about food waste issues?